 What is it: considered a sugar alcohol, but is different from artificial sweeteners.
 Small amounts of it are found naturally in fruits such as pears, melons and grapes (but don't actually contain any alcohol).
 Virtually all of the erythritol used as food additives are produced by fermenting glucose with various yeasts.
 Many companies mix it with stevia leaf extract (Truvia) or monk fruit extract (Lakanto Monkfruit) to mask those other sweeteners’ unpleasant aftertastes.

-Erythritol appears safe as a sugar substitute.
+Erythritol should no longer be considered safe as a sugar substitute.

 Proceed with Caution: